 -- Grants

-GRANT USAGE ON FUNCTION QUICKSTARTS.AGENTS.BIG_BUYS_FUNC() TO ROLE SIGMA_SERVICE_ROLE;
+GRANT USAGE ON FUNCTION SNOWFLAKE_INTELLIGENCE.AGENTS.BIG_BUYS_FUNC() TO ROLE SIGMA_SERVICE_ROLE;

-GRANT SELECT ON TABLE QUICKSTARTS.AGENTS.BIG_BUYS TO ROLE SIGMA_SERVICE_ROLE;
+GRANT SELECT ON TABLE SNOWFLAKE_INTELLIGENCE.AGENTS.BIG_BUYS TO ROLE SIGMA_SERVICE_ROLE;

-On the QuickStart agent, select the Tools menu and Add custom tool.
+On the QuickStart agent (in EDIT), select the Tools menu and Add custom tool.

-Configure a the tool to use the new function as:
+Configure a the tool to use the new function and click the Generate with Cortex button to let AI populate the Description:

 With our data connected, we can ask a question in Snowflake to verify it works: